AntoineAssal/School-Notes/COMP-346-OperatingSystems/PCB.md

 ## What is the PCB

 A data structure maintained by the operating system for **every process**.
-It is identified by an integer `PID`.
+It is identified by an integer `PID` to identify it and distinguish it from other processes.
+Tracks

 It's architecture depends on the Operating System and may contain different information, below is a simple example.